Justfemi/Calculator/README.md

 # Calculator
-A calculator for basic arithmetic operations.
+A [calculator](http://justfemi-calculator.surge.sh/) for basic arithmetic operations.
+This was built with HTML, CSS & VanillaJS